evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 **Data Drift Preset**.
 You can also use `DataDriftPreset()` to compare distribution of all columns - text and metadata - in the dataset at once.
 {% endhint %}

 To detect drift on raw data, Evidently will train and evaluate a classifier model to differentiate the two text datasets.
 If the model can identify if a text sample belongs to the “reference” or “current” dataset, you can consider them different enough.
 The resulting score is the [ROC AUC](https://www.evidentlyai.com/classification-metrics/explain-roc-curve) of the classifier.
+(0.5 means the classifier is no better than random, and the datasets are very similar.
+Values between 0.5 and 1 show the model is able to differentiate between the two datasets, and there is a likely change between the datasets.)

 If drift is detected, Evidently shows phrases that help differentiate between the two datasets.
 In our case, there is no drift, so there is no interpretation.

 <details>